kpwelsh/RobotArmTeleoperation/behind_the_scenes/installation.md

 ### Building From Source

+Building the IK plugin from source is not always necessary.
+A DLL is included in the project, but may not be compatible with your operating system.
+If you experience issues, follow these instructions for building the Rust plugin from source.

 #### Building Rust

 To compile the source code, you will need to have rust + cargo (rust package manager) installed.
 Follow the instructions on the [Rust Homepage](https://www.rust-lang.org/tools/install) if you don't already.